2010 European Grand Prix: Background

 Valencia Street Circuit, where the race was held.

 The 2010 European Grand Prix was the ninth out of 19 scheduled rounds of the 2010 Formula One World Championship, and was held on 27 June at the Valencia Street Circuit in Valencia, Spain.
 Tyre supplier Bridgestone brought two types of tyre to the race; two soft compounds (super soft "options" and medium "primes").
 The super soft tyres were identified by a green stripe on their side-walls.

-Before the race McLaren driver Lewis Hamilton led the Drivers' Championship with 109 points, three points ahead of teammate Jenson Button in second, and Mark Webber in third.
-Fernando Alonso was fourth on 94 points, and Sebastian Vettel was four points behind in fifth place.
-McLaren were leading the Constructors' Championship with 215 points; Red Bull and Ferrari were second and third with 193 and 161 points, while Mercedes (108 points) and Renault (79) contended for fourth place.
+Before the race McLaren driver Lewis Hamilton led the World Drivers' Championship with 109 championship points, three championship points ahead of teammate Jenson Button in second, and Mark Webber in third.
+Fernando Alonso was fourth on 94 championship points, and Sebastian Vettel was four championship points behind in fifth place.
+McLaren were leading the World Constructors' Championship with 215 championship points; Red Bull and Ferrari were second and third with 193 and 161 championship points, while Mercedes (108) and Renault (79) contended for fourth place.

-After winning the previous two races of the season which put him into the lead of the Drivers' Championship, Hamilton said he did not fear a Red Bull resurgence in the following events having declared that the McLaren team was in a good state for the second half of the season.
+After winning the previous two races of the season which put him into the lead of the World Drivers' Championship, Hamilton said he did not fear a Red Bull resurgence in the following events having declared that the McLaren team was in a good state for the second half of the season.
 However, he did not consider himself a favourite to win the championship.
 Button became concerned that his team would lose its recent momentum but said he would get the maximum amount needed from his car to help him remain in contention.
 Despite being afflicted with reliability issues with his Red Bull car, Vettel said there was no reason for him or his team to panic and was looking forward to the European Grand Prix in Valencia.
 Alonso was optimistic that car updates to his Ferrari would allow him to become more competitive but was calm about his expectations.